yngalxx/Bachelor_degree/README.md

 Merging lots of csv files containing scraped data to one, cleaning scraped data etc.

 ## Addition (files: sofifaScraper.py & sofifaCleaner.py):
-I also wanted to have age of players, so I had to build another scraper (from sofifa.com) and another data cleaner to get it.
-I took a list of players names from my first scraped data and I used search field to find all of them on Sofifa page.
+I also wanted to have age of players, so I had to build another scraper (from sofifa.com) and another data cleaner to get and clean it.
+I took a list of players names (in another csv) from my first scraped data and I used search field to find all of them on Sofifa page and scraped their age.